-In addition to comments specifically about land and legal costs, AGA and the National Propane Gas Association (NPGA) both questioned whether the cost of compliance with the fossil fuel consumption reductions is to be included when determining whether the $2.5 million applicability threshold is met.
-(APGA, No. 17 at p.
+In addition to comments specifically about land and legal costs, AGA and the National Propane Gas Association (NPGA) both questioned whether the cost of compliance with the fossil fuel consumption reductions would be included when determining whether the $2.5 million applicability threshold is met.
+(AGA, No. 17 at p.
 6; NPGA, No. 23 at p.
 3) NPGA also expressed concern that the threshold is too low.
 (NPGA, No. 23 at p.
 3)

-If the costs of achieving the requirements in today’s rule were not included, it could be difficult to separate the costs of complying with the requirements from other design and construction costs.
-To ensure compliance, Federal agencies should be able to anticipate and include the cost of meeting these requirements in the design and construction budget.
-Therefore, DOE has decided that the cost of complying with the reductions should be included when determining whether the building meets the $2.5 million cost threshold for applicability of the rule.
+DOE believes that it could be difficult to separate the costs of complying with the requirements of this rule from other design and construction costs.
+Conversely, it may be difficult to calculate the cost of a project including the costs to comply with the fossil fuel reduction requirements in those instances in which an agency would be seeking a downward adjustment.
+DOE anticipates that design and constructions costs for most new Federal buildings, and many renovations to Federal buildings, will exceed $2.5 million.
+Therefore, DOE proposes that the $2.5 million threshold does not include the cost of complying with the reductions and requests comment on this proposal.

 2. Compliance Date of the Rule

-The NOPR stated that the requirements apply to all eligible buildings for which design for construction began at least one year after publication of the final rule.
+The NOPR stated that the requirements would apply to all eligible buildings for which design for construction began at least one year after publication of the final rule.
 75 FR 63415.
 The Department of Defense-Air Force (DOD-AF) asked that the rule apply to projects programmed after the date the rule is final.
 (DOD-AF, No. 25C at p.
 3) The majority of the comments on this issue suggested not delaying the rule.
 The Natural Resources Defense Council (NRDC) and the Form Letters stated that the rule should be finalized and implemented immediately, and AGA commented that the target reductions should be promulgated as soon as administratively practicable.
 (NRDC, No. 14 at pp. 13-14; Form letter, No. 29 at p.
 1; AGA, No. 16 at p.
 2) NRDC commented that the rule is already late, and recommended that “design for construction” be interpreted to mean the initiation of the schematic design phase.
 (NRDC, No. 14 at pp. 13-14) NRDC also commented that DOE should interpret the fossil fuel-generated reduction tables in EISA 2007 to apply to the date of initial occupancy rather than the date that design begins.
 (NRDC, No. 14 at p.
 15)

-DOE is retaining the compliance date, tied to the design of the building, as proposed in the NOPR.
-Federal agencies are familiar with this date as it is consistent with the compliance date that DOE has used for baseline Federal building energy efficiency standards at 10 CFR Parts 433 and 435 for several years.
-Under 10 CFR Parts 433 and 435, “design for construction” means the stage when the energy efficiency and sustainability details (such as insulation levels, HVAC systems, water-using systems, etc.) are either explicitly determined or implicitly included in a project cost specification.
-Today’s rule adds a closely related definition of “proposed building” to tie the “design for construction” definition to the fossil fuel-generated energy consumption determination equation in the rule.
-A proposed building is the design for construction of a new Federal commercial, multi-family high-rise residential building, or low-rise residential building, or major renovation to such a building, proposed for construction.
-Although this definition was not proposed in the NOPR, the addition of this definition merely helps clarify terms in the fossil fuel-generated energy consumption determination equation in the rule.
+DOE proposes to retain the compliance date, tied to the design of the building, as proposed in the NOPR.
+Federal agencies are familiar with this date as it is consistent with the compliance date that DOE has used for baseline Federal building energy efficiency standards at 10 CFR parts 433 and 435 for several years.
+Under 10 CFR parts 433 and 435, “design for construction” means the stage when the energy efficiency and sustainability details (such as insulation levels, HVAC (heating, ventilating, and air-conditioning) systems, water-using systems, etc.) are either explicitly determined or implicitly included in a project cost specification.
+This proposed rule would add a closely related definition of “proposed building” to tie the “design for construction” definition to the fossil fuel-generated energy consumption determination equation in the rule.
+A proposed building would be the design for construction of a new Federal commercial, multi-family high-rise residential building, or low-rise residential building, or major renovation to such a building, proposed for construction.
+This definition was not proposed in the NOPR.
+DOE intends that the addition of this definition would help clarify terms in the fossil fuel-generated energy consumption determination equation.